Standing Seam vs Corrugated Metal Roof: 15 Critical Factors for Myrtle Beach Coastal Homes (2026)

 Choosing between a standing seam metal roof and a corrugated metal roof is one of the most important decisions Myrtle Beach homeowners face.
 Both are excellent choices for our coastal climate—rated for 140+ MPH winds, resistant to salt air corrosion, and lasting 40-70 years—but the differences between them can mean thousands of dollars in installation costs, insurance savings, and long-term value.

 By the end of this guide, you'll have the expert knowledge to make the right choice for your home and budget.
 Whether you're building new, replacing an aging asphalt roof, or upgrading after storm damage, this decision framework will help you invest wisely.
+For an in-depth look at standing seam specifically, see our complete standing seam metal roof guide, or explore our metal roofing services.
+Ready to get started?
+Schedule a free inspection.

 Ready to Protect Your Investment?